Most Effective Products

 Keith's Pro Tips

-"When using a slow-acting bait like Chlorphacinone, you should monitor your baited area regularly.
-Often, odents die in areas where they may not be accessed or are hard to reach and will start to decompose which will be unpleasant for all due to the odor."
+"When using a slow-acting bait like Chlorophacinone, you should monitor your baited area regularly.
+Often, rodents die in areas where they may not be accessed or are hard to reach and start to decompose, which will be unpleasant for all due to the odor."

-It was then that rodenticide manufacturers went back to the drawing board and developed what are called “second-generation anticoagulants” to speed up the killing process and lessen rodent resistance.
-One such rodenticide active ingredient which has shown success in eliminating rodents is Chlorophacinone.
+It was then that rodenticide manufacturers went back to the drawing board and developed what is called “second-generation anticoagulants” to speed up the killing process and lessen rodent resistance.
+One such active rodenticide ingredient that has successfully eliminated rodents is chlorphacinone.

 Solutions Pest & Lawn is proud to carry products containing this powerful active ingredient.
-On this page, you can learn more about chlorophacinone and why it works so effectively to kill even the toughest rodent infestations as well as shop the product we have in our inventory.
+On this page, you can learn more about chlorophacinone and why it effectively kills even the most challenging rodent infestations.
+You can also shop for the products we have in our inventory.

 How Does Chlorphacinone Work?